Object Storage Log Organization Best Practices

 Object group factors

-- An object group can index files located in one bucket.
+- An object group can index files that are located in one bucket.

-- An object group expects only one log event format (e.g., JSON, CSV, parquet, custom).
+- An object group can process files that have the same format (e.g., JSON, CSV, parquet, custom).

-- An object group monitors only one notification queue (Google Pub/Sub or AWS SQS).
+- An object group can monitor only one notification queue (Google Pub/Sub or AWS SQS).

-- An object group requires only one log file compression setting (e.g., gzip, snappy, none).
+- An object group can process files that have the same compression setting (e.g., gzip, snappy, none).

 - An object group can have a maximum of 10,000 data isolation keys.